Thursday Captain Boot Review (2023) | Why It’s the Best Value Boot On the Market

 What type of boot is Thursday Captain?

-Thursday Captain Boots are cap toe service boots, which means they're leather lace up boots with stitching across the toes and a fairly low profile — they're not big and blocky like work boots, they're streamlined and suitable for casual and business casual wear.
+Thursday Captain Boots are cap toe service boots, which means they're leather lace up boots with stitching across the toes and a fairly low profile — they're not big and blocky like work boots, rather they're suitable for casual and business casual wear.

 Are Thursday captains waterproof?